-There are three important points here.
+There are two important points here.

 - Conditional probabilities are not needed when the events are independent. - The chance being calculated is that both A and B will happen.
-The conjuction is 'and'. - Blindly multiplying chances can make real trouble.
-Be sure to check for independence, or use conditional probabilities.
+The conjunction is 'and'.

 Mutually Exclusive: Definition

 Two things are mutually exclusive when the occurrence of one prevents the occurrence of the other: one excludes the other.